Archives

 Back to Blog

 June 2022 Re-cap6/9/2022 The NM State Game Commission hosted a meeting in Eagle Nest last Friday.
 The entire meeting was complete mayhem, as is the usual with this Commission.
 Only 2 Commissioners attended in-person (the other 2 by zoom), the agenda was entirely rearranged at the start of the meeting, Commissioners were unprepared and visibly unknowledgeable regarding NMDGF game regulations, the Vice Chair left the meeting early (leaving the Commission without a quorum and prevented them from approving the FY 2024 Capital Plan - requiring Director Sloane to urge the Commission to schedule a special meeting since the Capital Plan has an approval deadline of July 1st), and motions made during the meeting were done so in an overly technical manner, which I speculate was, to intentionally confuse the other Commissioners as well as the public.
 There is a term for situations with this sort of prolonged chaos.
 But it’s a term better left unwritten in professional communication.
 Click HERE to experience the madness firsthand.
 NOTE: The Deer and Elk Rules were not heard.
-Both are still open for public comment at DGF-Deer-Rule@state.nm.us and DGF-Elk-Rule@state.nm.us.
+Both are still open for public comment at [email protected] and [email protected].
 REMOVAL OF SCOPES FROM MUZZLELOADERS The Dept. did not provide an official update to this proposal however, the Commission did have an informal discussion on the topic.
 Commissioner Salazar-Henry had previously expressed opposition to the proposal given the high amount of public comment that has been generated over the last few months (both in opposition and in favor of the proposal).
 Director Sloane specifically asked the Commissioners if they intended to proceed with the proposal considering the Dept. would be forced to significantly reduce licenses across all species if the proposal were to fail (given the very high success rates of modern-day muzzleloaders with scopes).
 Commissioner Salazar-Henry responded that she had done some research on the Colorado rule that bans scopes and was interested to learn that CO has never allowed scopes on muzzleloaders.
 She also learned that CO is considering banning scopes on all rifles due to their ability to allow a hunter to harvest game at very long range.
 It seems CO too is having trouble properly managing wildlife with such high hunter harvest rates.
 Commissioner Salazar-Henry directed the Dept. to continue with their proposal to ban scopes on muzzleloaders.
 Indicating that she agrees it is in the best interest of game management and that she will vote in favor of the ban.
 SUBSEQUENT DISCUSSION EXOTICS RULE The Dept. provided their subsequent update on the Exotics Rule.
 This means the window for providing public comment is closing fast.
 The Dept. will finalize their proposed changes over the next month and then post their final version of the Rule to the Register, where it must remain unchanged for 30 days prior to approval.
 The Exotics Rule will be officially approved by the Commission at their August meeting.
 Below are the Dept’s current proposed changes.
 You can still provide public comment regarding this proposal.
-Email your comments to DGF-Exotics-Rule@state.nm.us BARBARY SHEEP
+Email your comments to [email protected] BARBARY SHEEP

 ORYX